iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The set of [ContextRealityModels]($common) attached to a display style can be accessed and modified via [DisplayStyleSettings.contextRealityModels]($common).

-Spatial classification can be applied to a reality model via [ContextRealityModel.spatialClassifiers]($common) or [SpatialModelState.classifiers]($frontend).
+Spatial classification can be applied to a reality model via [ContextRealityModel.classifiers]($common) or [SpatialModelState.classifiers]($frontend).
 The [SpatialClassifier]($common) APIs replace the previous `beta` APIs in the `SpatialClassificationProps` namespace.

 Portions of a reality model can be masked by other models using [ContextRealityModel.planarClipMaskSettings]($common) or, for persistent models, [DisplayStyleSettings.planarClipMasks]($common).

-The color, transparency, locatability, and "emphasized" state of a reality model can be overridden using [ContextRealityModel.apperanceOverrides]($common) or, for persistent models, [DisplayStyleSettings.modelAppearanceOverrides]($common).
+The color, transparency, locatability, and "emphasized" state of a reality model can be overridden using [ContextRealityModel.appearanceOverrides]($common) or, for persistent models, [DisplayStyleSettings.modelAppearanceOverrides]($common).

 A reality model displaying simple building meshes for locations all over the world obtained from [OpenStreetMap Buildings](https://cesium.com/platform/cesium-ion/content/cesium-osm-buildings/) can be enabled via [DisplayStyleState.setOSMBuildingDisplay]($frontend).